jdmonin/JSettlers2/doc/Readme.developer.md

 Coding is done in Java 6, but should compile cleanly in newer JDKs.
 (v1.2 used java 5 for backwards compatibility; earlier versions used 1.4.)
-The build system is gradle 4 or 5, we are phasing out the earlier Ant build.
+The build system is gradle 4 or 5.
 Use any IDE you want, including vi.
 Use spaces, not tabs.
-Please try to keep the other conventions of the code already there (see "Coding Style" below for more details.).
+Please try to keep the other conventions of the current code (see "Coding Style" below for more details.).

 When adding new methods or fields, describe them in javadoc, including the `@since` marker and the one-sentence summary (even though some old methods don't have that summary).

-When submitting patches, please use unified diff (`-ur`) format.
+When submitting patches, please send pull requests or use unified diff (`-ur`) format.

 For more information about the AI, please see the "Robots (AI)" section and Robert S Thomas' dissertation.